joannamaria27/joannamaria27/README.md

 ### Hi, My name is Asia 👋

-I love learning new new things ✨✨
+I love learning new things ✨✨

 This is my repository :fire: